 In researching your options for pursuing an education in music, what aspects of the Berklee model are most appealing to you?
 What are your motivations behind applying to Berklee for a master’s degree?

 In selecting our entering class, the board of admissions must identify how each admitted student will contribute to the quality of our community.
 How will you contribute to the Berklee network and improve the quality of the Berklee experience for all?

-In addition to an interview, applicants to the master’s degree in contemporary performance (production concentration) are required to partake in an audition.
-Applicants to other master's degree programs on the Valencia campus do not need to audition.
+Applicants to the Master of Music in Contemporary Performance (Production Concentration) selected to move on to this stage are required to do both an audition and interview.
 The audition is an integral part of the graduate admissions process for contemporary performance (production concentration) applicants and is designed to help you show your strengths while helping us assess your talent and potential to succeed at Berklee.

-Once your application is submitted and complete, you will be contacted by admissions to schedule your audition and interview.
-Auditions are held on specific dates at our Valencia and Boston campuses, online, and in cities around the world.
-Your interview will be scheduled for the same day and location as your audition.
+Once you have submitted your completed application and all supporting materials, the Graduate Board of Admissions will issue an audition and interview invitation to selected applicants.
+Auditions are held on specific dates at our Valencia and Boston campuses, and online.
+Your interview will be scheduled at the same time as your audition.
 To see information about the interview click here.

 Please plan to arrive at the audition and interview site no later than 30 minutes before your appointment in order to warm-up and prepare.
-Make sure to give yourself plenty of time to accommodate any travel delays.
+If your audition is online, make sure to double check your internet connectivity and any technology you are using.
+Give yourself plenty of time to accommodate any travel delays or technology issues.